Psychology of self

-The psychology of self is the study of either the cognitive, conative or affective representation of one's identity, or the subject of experience.
-The earliest form of the Self in modern psychology saw the emergence of two elements, I and me, with I referring to the Self as the subjective knower and me referring to the Self as a subject that is known.
+The psychology of self is the study either of the cognitive, conative or affective representation of one's identity, or of the subject of experience.
+The earliest form of the self in modern psychology saw the emergence of two elements, I and me, with I referring to the self as the subjective knower and me referring to the self as a subject that is known.
+Current views of the self in psychology position it as playing an integral part in human motivation, cognition, affect, and social identity.
+Over time, different theorists from multiple schools of thought in psychology have developed theories of the self.
+Meanwhile, pop psychology has adopted and exploited the concepts of "self" and finding or ackowledging one's "true self".